fujaba/fulibScenarios/src/test/scenarios/language/TypeConversions.md

 We write str into i of TCHolder.
 We write str,"3" into ilist.

+# Calls

 We call foo with i 1.
+As i is 1, Foo answers with i. (ensure return type int)

-We call foo with i "123".
+We call foo with i "123". (conversion of argument)
+Foo answers with "-1". (conversion of result)